viperleed/viperleed/doc/content/parameters/superlattice.rst

       is not recommended).

 .. note::
-   Make sure to get the relation between the structure in the :ref:`POSCAR<POSCAR>` file and the superlattice right.
-For example, in c(4x8)  "4" must refer to the **a** and "8" to the **b** lattice vector of the POSCAR, not reverse, unless :ref:`SYMMETRY_CELL_TRANSFORM<SYMMETRY_CELL_TRANSFORM>` specifies that the superstructure cell differs from the cell given in the POSCAR file.
+   Make sure to get the relation between the structure in the :ref:`POSCAR` file and the superlattice right.
+For example, in c(4x8)  "4" must refer to the **a** and "8" to the **b** lattice vector of the POSCAR, not reverse, unless :ref:`SYMMETRY_CELL_TRANSFORM` specifies that the superstructure cell differs from the cell given in the POSCAR file.

 .. todo::
    Is it correct like this?
 Then one should mention that the POSCAR must